Skip to Main Content

 WGSS 438 Gender and Environmental Philosophy (3)

-Interdisciplinary approach to women’s perspectives and roles on ecological and environmental issues; critical analysis of eco-feminism as a social and political movement; cross-cultural comparison of women’s roles in human ecology.
-Pre: any course 200 or above in PHIL or WS or any course 200 or above with a DB or DP designation, or consent.
-(Crosslisted as PHIL 438)
+Interdisciplinary approach to feminist perspectives on environmental issues; critical analysis of eco-feminism as political movement with reference to race and coloniality; cross-cultural comparison of differently-imagined relationships to non-human others, with emphasis on ethics and writing.
+Pre: any course 200 or above in PHIL or WGSS or any course 200 or above with a DB or DP designation, or consent.
+(Cross-listed as PHIL 438)

 WGSS 439 Feminist Theory (3)